The Very Best of Russell Morris

 The Very Best of Russell Morris is the fifth greatest hits compilation by Australian singer songwriter and ARIA Hall of Fame recipient, Russell Morris.
 The album was released in October 2013 following the unexpected success of Sharkmouth.

 The first fifteen tracks are the same as his 2008 compilation, The Greatest Hits.
 The three last tracks are from his 2008 album, Jumpstart Diary.

 According to Noise11, the album continues to sell 'decent numbers' each week; some two years since its release.
+The album peaked in April 2014 at 198 on the ARIA charts.